-The principal activities of the consolidated entity during the course of the financial year were the renting and sale of browngoods, whitegoods, PC's and furniture products, the provision of unsecured cash loans, equipment finance and the provision of receivables management services.
+The principal activities of the consolidated entity during the course of the financial year were the leasing of household products, leasing of motor vehicles, the provision of unsecured cash loans, equipment finance and the provision of receivables management services.

 There were no other significant changes in the nature of the activities of the consolidated entity during the year.